AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/13.firefox-certificates/docs.en.md

 #### Method 1

-> This method works in all Firefox Android version greater than 90.
+> This method works in Firefox Android versions 90 and later.

 To make Firefox trust AdGuard certificate, follow this instruction: